Near Jersey Shore in Lycoming County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1917 by The Pennsylvania Historical Commission and the Fort Antes Chapter, Daughters of the American Revolution.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this location, measured as the crow flies.
-Fort Antes (approx. one mile away); Pine Creek Presbyterian Church (approx. 1.6 miles away); Tiadaghton Elm (approx. 2.6 miles away); a different marker also named Pine Creek Presbyterian Church (approx. 2.6 miles away); The Great Island (was approx. 9.8 miles away but has been reported missing. ); World War Memorial (approx. 9.9 miles away); Bowman Field (approx. 10.3 miles away); Carl E. Stotz (approx. 10.4 miles away).
+Fort Antes (approx. one mile away); Pine Creek Presbyterian Church (approx. 1.6 miles away); Tiadaghton Elm (approx. 2.6 miles away); a different marker also named Pine Creek Presbyterian Church (approx. 2.6 miles away); a different marker also named Tiadaghton Elm (approx. 3.3 miles away); World War Memorial (approx. 9.9 miles away); Bowman Field (approx. 10.3 miles away); Carl E. Stotz (approx. 10.4 miles away).
 Touch for a list and map of all markers in Jersey Shore.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 8, 2014, by PaulwC3 of Northern, Virginia.
-This page has been viewed 378 times since then and 22 times this year.
+It was originally submitted on June 8, 2014, by PaulwC3 of Northern, Virginia.
+This page has been viewed 418 times since then and 5 times this year.
 Photos: 1, 2. submitted on June 8, 2014, by PaulwC3 of Northern, Virginia.

 Editor’s want-list for this marker.
 Photo of the plaque.
 Based on Google Street View it has been missing since October 2008.
 Multiple published sources refer to the plaque as being in a nearby museum.
 But none identify the specific museum • Can you help?